ShawnSWu/Pong/README.md

 If you are interested in the client side, you can visit this [Link](https://github.com/ShawnSWu/PongOnlineGameClient)

-The Start button is currently unavailable, I'm sorry for this, I want to focus on the online game function for this project, I'll add it in the future (maybe).
+The Start button is currently unavailable, I'm sorry for this, I want to focus on the online game features, I'll add it in the future (maybe).

 If you try to play online and the server is not running, please contact me.